WHERE DID BRANDING COME FROM?

 effectively communicates without words thoughts, feelings, ideas, and values of the business

 builds the like, know, and trust factor

-differentiates a business
+differentiates a business from competitors

 creates consistency which in turn builds trust

 confidence because you’re showing up for your business in big ways

 relief because you now have high-quality content that feels authentic and unique to you